ssuttles-usgs/wavelab/README.md

 - Reference documentation can be found <a href="https://code.usgs.gov/wavelab/wavelab/-/blob/master/documentation/notebooks/index.md">here</a>.

-- The jupyter notebooks can be found in the "documentation/notebooks" directory.
-These can run by changing to the notebooks directory and running the following command: <code>jupyter notebook</code>.
+- The jupyter notebooks can be found in the [documentation/notebooks directory](https://code.usgs.gov/wavelab/wavelab/-/tree/master/documentation/notebooks).
+These can run by changing to the notebooks directory and running the following command: `jupyter notebook`.
 This will provide a link to view the notebooks in your browser or automatically open in a browser window.

-- The "documentation/notebook_html" directory has the html pages pre built and can be viewed in your browser by opening index.html (code.usgs.gov does not support GitLab Pages as of now).
+- The [documentation/notebooks directory](https://code.usgs.gov/wavelab/wavelab/-/tree/master/documentation/notebooks) has the HTML pages pre-built and can be viewed in your browser by opening index.html (code.usgs.gov does not support GitLab Pages as of now).

-- Images for the readme are in the "documentation/notebooks/images" directory.
+- Images for the ReadMe are in the [documentation/notebooks/images directory](https://code.usgs.gov/wavelab/wavelab/-/tree/master/documentation/notebooks/images).

-- The "documentation/references" directory has a copies of papers (where available) in our bibliography.
+- The [documentation/references directory](https://code.usgs.gov/wavelab/wavelab/-/tree/master/documentation/references) has a copies of papers (where available) in our bibliography.

 #### Code

-- All of the main code is contained in the "wavelab" directory.
+- All of the main code is contained in the [wavelab directory](https://code.usgs.gov/wavelab/wavelab/-/tree/master/wavelab).

 ### Dependencies
 #### Software

-- Python >= 3.6 (3.7 reccomended)
+- Python >= 3.6 (3.7 recommended)

 #### Python Packages